ifm/developerportal/v1.21.6/_sources/ODS/OccupancyGrid/occupancy_grid.md.txt

 ## ODS application outputs

-From the ifm3d API versions >= 1.6.6, the user is able to retrieve both standard occupancy grid and polar occupancy grid information from the application interface.
+From ifm3d API version >= 1.6.6, the user is able to retrieve both standard occupancy grid and polar occupancy grid information from the application interface.

 To retrieve the standard occupancy grid, please use `ODSOccupancyGridV1` class in ifm3d API.
 For more information please visit [ifm3d API documentation](https://api.ifm3d.com).